 Merchants can design a branded invoice with a professional-looking template and an easy drop-and-drag function in the settings function.
 It also allows users to create estimates which can be sent to customers and converted into an invoice once approved.
 The invoice comes with a “Pay Now” button where customers can choose to pay by credit card, bank transfers (ACH), and Apple Pay.

-Wave’s recurring billing/ recurring payments feature is also free.
+Wave’s recurring billing/recurring payments feature is also free.
 Like its one-time invoices, this can be fully customized and sent to customers with a payment button embedded in the statement.
-Merchants can assign customized collection schedules for each customer, as well as automated receipts for each payment made.
+Merchants can assign customized collection schedules for each customer and automated receipts for each payment made.

-With this feature, Wave also provides merchants with the ability to securely store customer payment information.
-And because it is primarily an accounting software, transactions are automatically tracked and recorded for easy tax reporting.
+With this feature, Wave also allows merchants to securely store customer payment information.
+Because it is primarily accounting software, transactions are automatically tracked and recorded for easy tax reporting.

 Once you have your payments set up, Wave gives you access to its virtual terminal.
-Click on the “Accept Payments” button at the bottom of the left-hand menu panel to access this feature.
+Click the “Accept Payments” button at the bottom of the left-hand menu panel to access this feature.
 It will display a list of outstanding invoices and options to process payments via credit card and bank method.
-Users can send a digital receipt to its customers once payment is completed.
+Once payment is completed, users can send a digital receipt to customers.

 Wave can process invoice payments with bank transfers (ACH payments).
-It charges a standard 1% fee with a $1 minimum, as with most top payment processors.
-The processing speed is also standard at 2–7 business days.
+Like most top payment processors, it charges a standard 1% fee with a $1 minimum.
+The processing speed is also standard: two to seven business days.
 This payment method is available directly from the invoice via a payment button and from the virtual terminal.
 Wave automatically tracks and records all payments for reporting and tax purposes.

-Wave Payments online checkout feature is still in Beta, but it makes for an easy-to-use tool for adding a checkout on merchant websites.
-Note that you will need to complete your payment setup before getting access to this functionality.
+Wave Payments is an easy-to-use tool for adding a checkout on merchant websites.
+Note that you must complete your payment setup before accessing this functionality.

 It is compatible with popular ecommerce platforms, such as Shopify and Square.
 It also integrates with WordPress.
-To start, click Checkouts > Create Checkout from the navigation menu and enter the name of the product and cost.
+To start, click Sales & Payments > Checkouts from the navigation menu, and then click “Set up online payments.”
+At this stage, the software will also remind you of its transaction rates for different card payments as well as ACH transactions.

 Wave can also process multi-currency transactions both for credit card and ACH payments.
 Merchants can specify the customer’s local currency when creating an invoice.
 Wave also displays currency conversion rates.